 Most people who play a modern military shooter like Call of Duty or Battlefield aren't looking for anything complicated.
 They just want to be entertained for a few hours.
-Popping enemies from cover and watching huge setpiece explosions is simple and entertaining.
+Popping enemies from cover and watching huge set-piece explosions is simple and entertaining.
 We don't expect shooters to offer anything of substance.
-Spec Ops: The Line defies those expectations in a big way.
+Spec Ops: The Line defies those expectations beautifully.

 The game could pass as another generic cardboard-cutout modern military shooter at first glance.
 You play as Captain Martin Walker, the leader of a small team of Delta Force operators investigating Dubai in the United Arab Emirates.
 A series of vicious sandstorms crippled the city six months previously.
 John Konrad, a lieutenant colonel in the US Army, volunteered his infantry battalion to assist with the evacuation of Dubai.
 When the storms worsened, Konrad and his troops remained in the city to help refugees against orders from the Army's high command.

 Months later, Dubai remains cut off from the rest of the world by a wall of storms.
 The government finally sends in Walker and his team to ascertain if Konrad or any civilians survived.
 The mission is simple: go in, check everyone's status, get out.

 The trip quickly spirals out of control and draws Delta Force into a swirling maw of insanity.
 Dubai has become hell on earth after half a year of trying to survive sandstorms.
 Passing by shattered high rises and shaken skyscrapers becomes a journey into madness as Walker's team unearths unimaginable monstrosities.
 Looting, chaos, and death are all that's left beneath the scenic skyline of Dubai.